On this page

-According to the Australian Tax Office, at June 2019 there were just under 600,000 SMSFs with a total of 1.1 million total members.
-Together, they held nearly $748 billion in assets, more than either industry funds ($717 billion) or retail funds ($626 billion).
-As at 31 March 2020 this had grown to 1,119,007 members of 596,180 SMSFs.
+According to the Australian Tax Office, at June 2022 there were just under 600,000 SMSFs with a total of over 1.1 million total members.
+Together, they held nearly $868.7 billion in assets, less than industry funds ($1,081 billion) but more than retail funds ($633 billion) or public sector funds ($634 billion).

 In the five years to June 2019, the number of SMSFs grew by 9.4% while total members grew by 8.4%, although there are signs that the rate of growth may have peaked.
-For example the year to June 2019 saw approximately 40% less new SMSFs established (20,427) compared to the year to June 2015 (33,743).
+For example, the year to June 2019 saw approximately 40% less new SMSFs established (20,427) compared to the year to June 2015 (33,743).

 The opposite trend is evident for wind-ups.
 Around 22,700 SMSF were wound up in the year to June 2018, compared to an annual average of 15,000 for the previous five years.